vijityannapon/LARAVEL-TODO-RESTFUL-API/readme.md

 # Restful API - To do list

-This is Resetful API for To do list
+This is RESTFUL API for To do list

 ## Features
 1. List All Todo.